Advanced Bomb Suit

-The Advanced Bomb Suit (ABS) is a full body bomb suit designed to protect the Explosive Ordnance Disposal (EOD) soldier from threats associated with improvised explosive devices, including those related to fragmentation, blast overpressure, impact, heat, and flame.
+The Advanced Bomb Suit (ABS) is a full body bomb suit designed to protect explosive ordnance disposal (EOD) soldiers from threats associated with improvised explosive devices, including those related to fragmentation, blast overpressure, impact, heat, and flame.
 Manufactured by Med-Eng, the ABS uses new material technology and design to improve protection, comfort, and ergonomics.
 The suit is constructed from Kevlar with an outer anti-static cover of 50/50 Nomex/Kevlar and comprises a jacket, crotchless trousers, groin cup, and rigid ballistic panels.
 To minimize weight and maximize flexibility, protection is provided at various levels, specific to body regions, based on susceptibility to wounds.
 The suit does not provide gloves to the operator so that maximum ability on the hands is present.